EnricoMartello/data2map/README.md

  - measurements of either EOR (environmental optical radiation) or noise are performed and recorded into an excel file (.xcl or .xlsx) in a column;
  - the interface will guide you through the selection of the file (and the sheet) containing the measurements and the floormap;
  - on the floormap file (.png or .gif), one clicks on the PoM (point of measurement), i.e. the point at which the measurement is performed.
 Next to that point, highlighted with a red asterisc, a number will appear, that reprensents the row number (i-th measure on the i-th point -- easy, uh?).
 If an error is done in this phase, a right click will cancel the last point that will become blue;
- - select the type of data collected (OER or noise);
+ - select the type of data collected (EOR or noise);
  - the software will finally create a floormap with a superimposed heatmap plot.

 **At the moment**, the software needs some improvements, but some workaround are possible: